DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 So the idea is while humans invade the palace and rampage there, elven elders could coincidently escape.
 Regardless of whether we'll be successful or not, it will not affect elves."

-"That's right, if thee shall be crushed, we shall pretend to know nothing.
+"That's right, if thou shall be crushed, we shall pretend to know nothing.
-But if, thee are to free our elders, we'll release captured humans."
+But if, thou are to free our elders, we'll release captured humans."

 "...Fairin."